TytusKolpak/SlipThrough2/Documentation/Documentation.md

             1. Reusable.
             2. Spawned at random location within X cells from each other minimum.
             3. Positions chosen at random.
+    1. Not to lose the old one make an option in option view to switch between the old map and the new one

+For version 2.X.X

-            4. Few types of rooms.
+1. Few types of rooms.
     1. Each type of room spawns a few enemies of a given type (each with their set difficulity).
     2. Random number of enemies from a given scope eg. from 5 to 10.
     3. Each room has one immobile enemy sprite at its roof.
-    2. Not to lose the old one make an option in option view to switch between the old map and the new one

 ## 3. Interacting with the map